Infineon/arduino-motix-btn99x0/docs/getting-started.rst

 .. image:: img/arduino-btn99x0-stack.PNG
     :height: 200

-Now you can attach the power supply to the X1 connector.Now you have to attach your load to the desired output channel in the X2 conncetor.
+Now you can attach the power supply to the X1 connector.Now you have to attach your load to the desired output channel in the X2 conncetor.The DC brush motor need to be connected between the outputs OUT1 and OUT2 of both half bridges of BTN9970 and BTN9990.

 Ready To Go!
 """"""""""""